meilisearch/documentation/guides/advanced_guides/faceted_search.md

 "query": "thriller"
 ```

-If you want to know what the number of Batman movies per genre is.
-You would use the following CURL command:
+Now, if you want to know what the number of Batman movies per genre is, you have to use the following CURL command:

 ```bash
 $ curl --get 'http://localhost:7700/indexes/movies/search' \